 These traps are short and wide with a noticeable hip.
 This gives the plant a distinctive shape.

-Besides its unique traps, the Heliamphora nutans has bell-shaped without a scent.
+Besides its unique traps, the Heliamphora nutans has bell-shaped flowers without a scent.
 These flowers are red or pink and lean over on long stems.

 This adds to the plant's overall charm.